-I’m a philosophy professor turned law enforcement officer.
+I’m a philosophy professor and law enforcement officer.
 From 2017-2023, I was Assistant Professor of Philosophy, Humanities, and Criminal Justice at the University of Arkansas Grantham.
-I earned my undergraduate and graduate degrees in philosophy from Florida State University.
-I currently work for a federal law enforcement agency, but I still teach philosophy part-time.
+I currently work in both local and federal law enforcement.
+I also serve as a Research Fellow at the University of Wyoming Firearms Research Center.

 My teaching and research interests are in applied ethics, environmental ethics, and criminal justice ethics.
 I have written on a wide array of topics, including abortion, sexual ethics, the morality of hunting and eating meat, drug control, gun control, police shootings, immigration, and corporal punishment.